Community Gardening FAQs

 What if there are no community gardens in my neighbourhood or area?

 We support interested groups in starting new community gardens.
 The process for creating new gardens will vary depending on who owns the land where you would like to start a garden, but great sites to explore include nearby parks, churches and schools.
-Contact us to start a conversation, and consult the following guide for useful information selecting a community garden site.
+Contact us to start a conversation.

 How much are community garden plots?